The Rest of the Story

 28 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 Romans 8:28 New International Version

 Just two years ago, family and friends celebrated your life and what you added to our lives.
 Tammy and Jennifer shared their memories of you and how you impacted their lives and Grace shared through a song.
 We did our best to honor the life you shared with us.
 Since then, they have been here providing support for me.
 My emotions have been both up and down as I have tried to adjust to the new normal.
-To determine what “getting on with my life” looks like to me and to others.
+To determine what “getting on with my life” looks like to me and others.

 Discover more from RICHRAY BLOG